eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions

+In this work, we will focus on SIDIS in the large $\nu$ region and develop the eHIJING (electron-Heavy-Ion-Jet-INteraction-Generator) event generator for simulations of jet production in $e+A$ collisions.
+Fig.~\ref{fig:cartoon1} is a schematic plot showing the physics included in eHIJING: \begin{itemize} \item The nuclear collinear or transverse momentum integrated PDFs will be given by the EPPS parameterization~\cite{Eskola:2009uj,Eskola:2016oht}. \item The distribution of Glauber gluons that collide with jets is modeled by a TMD gluon distribution in the small $x$ region \cite{Collins:1981uw,Ji:2002aa,Belitsky:2002sm} as motivated by the gluon saturation model \cite{Mueller:1989st,Golec-Biernat:1998zce}.
+Note that this model does not include the dynamical evolution on the target side. \item Jet evolution is simulated within both the higher-twist (HT) \cite{Guo:2000nz,Wang:2001ifa,Zhang:2003wk,Majumder:2009ge} and generalized high-twist (GHT) \cite{Zhang:2021kym,Zhang:2021tcc} framework. \item At the moment, eHIJING does not include any hadron-level final-state interactions.
+This can be pursued in the future for an improved description of SIDIS in the lower $\nu$ region. \end{itemize}

-We will apply eHIJIING to study the medium modifications of unpolarized SIDIS measurement at CLAS, HERMES, and EMC experiments which generally involve DIS at large $x_B$.
+We will apply eHIJING to study the medium modifications of unpolarized SIDIS measurement at CLAS, HERMES, and EMC experiments which generally involve DIS at large $x_B$.
 Furthermore, we test different assumptions and approximations in the simulation of modified jet evolution in the medium.
 This allows us to estimate the theoretical uncertainty of jet tomography studies.
-Future high-precision determination of TMD observables at EIC can provide better constraints on these calculations that will, in turn, improve the theoretical accuracy of jet tomography in nuclear collisions.
-Currently, we do not consider the dynamics of the target including the evolution of the TMD parton distributions, short-range nucleon correlation \cite{CiofidegliAtti:2015lcu,Hen:2016kwk}, and the nuclear target fragmentation and excitation in DIS.
-This can be included in the future by combining eHIJING with other event generators specialized in TMD evolution \cite{Shi:2022hee} and target excitation \cite{Chang:2022hkt}.
+Future high-precision determination of TMD observables at the Electron-Ion Collider (EIC) can provide better constraints on these calculations that will, in turn, improve the theoretical accuracy of jet tomography in $A$-$A$ collisions.